Pan Systems: Automation Advances

 Its HMI interface has also been upgraded to be a maintenance tool as well as system control.
 Preventive maintenance prompts, exploded machine part diagrams and part numbers have been added.
 In the past, these items were only available in maintenance manuals, which are easily misplaced, Mr. Mentch said.

-ROBOTIC SYSTEMS.
 Not all automated pan storage systems use transfer vehicles.
 The RoboCap from Capway Systems, as well as others, employ gantry robots to stack and unstack pans.
-The RoboCap stacker/destacker stores the pans within the system itself, according to Frank Atcherberg, president, Capway Systems, Inc, York, PA.
+The RoboCap stacker/ destacker stores the pans within the system itself, according to Frank Atcherberg, president, Capway Systems, Inc, York, PA.
 The company has designed systems for bakeries using as many as seven different pan sets, and this system is 100 ft long.

 One of the biggest innovations of the RoboCap in recent years is its patented mechanical grippers that the system uses to pick up and place pans, according to Mr. Atcherberg.
 Originally designed with vacuum end-of-arm tools (EOATs), the company later switched to magnets, and now it uses mechanical fingers for handling pans.